In a NutshellIf you want LASIK, but can’t afford the out-of-pocket cost upfront, there are ways to finance it.

 Just keep in mind, the longer it takes you to pay, the higher your interest rate will be.

-Fixed rates start as low as 6.99% APR when you set up autopay, but can range up to more than 22%, depending on your credit, income and the length of your loan.
+Fixed rates start low (especially when you set up autopay), but can range higher, depending on your credit, income and the length of your loan.

 So it’s important to compare the rate you’re offered for a personal loan to the rate you could get on a credit card to figure out which one is right for you.

 You’ll also appreciate that SoFi personal loans charge no origination, prepayment or hidden fees.

 Read more about SoFi personal loans.

 Here’s why: AccessOne provides LASIK financing for people who have bad credit.

 Unlike some of the other options on this list, AccessOne is not subject to credit approval.
 Not only that, but you may qualify for a 0% APR, depending on how quickly you pay it back.

 The challenge is finding a LASIK provider that accepts AccessOne, which you can research on the AccessOne website.

 LASIK is an expensive medical procedure that insurance may not cover.